sssingh/hand-written-digit-classification/README.md

 ---

 ## Introduction
-The Modified National Institute of Standards and Technology (MIST) dataset was prepared by combining two of National Institute of Standards and Technology (NIST) databases.
-These databases contained the images of hand-written digits by high school students and employees of the United States Census Bureau.
-The MNIST dataset is widely used in academia for training and testing machine-learning model.
-MNIST dataset classification is possibly one of the very first task an aspiring ML/DL learner encounters.
-I tend to think this as the "Hello World" for classification tasks where one can experiments with various ML and DL models.
-MNIST is an extremely good dataset for people who wish to try machine learning techniques on a real-world dataset with very little time and effort on data-preparation and pre-processing which is the most time consuming task in data-science projects.
+The Modified National Institute of Standards and Technology (MIST) dataset was prepared by combining two National Institute of Standards and Technology (NIST) databases.
+These databases contained the images of hand-written digits by high school students and the United States Census Bureau employees.
+The MNIST dataset is widely used in academia for training and testing machine-learning models.
+I tend to think of this as the "Hello World" for classification tasks to experiment with various ML and DL models.
+The MNIST digit classification is possibly one of an aspiring ML/DL learner's first tasks.MNIST is an excellent dataset for people who wish to try machine learning techniques on a real-world dataset with very little time and effort on data preparation and pre-processing, which is the most time-consuming task in data science projects.

 ---
 ## Objective
-We'll build a neural network using PyTorch to discriminate between digits 0 to 9 in MNIST dataset.
+We'll build a neural network using PyTorch to discriminate between digits 0 to 9 in the MNIST dataset.

 ---
 ## Dataset
-- Dataset consists on 60,000 training images and 10,000 training images.
+- Dataset consists of 60,000 training images and 10,000 training images.
-- Images may belong to any of the 10 classes (digits 0 to 9)
+- Images may belong to any of the ten classes (digits 0 to 9)
-- Each image in the dataset is 28x28 pixel gray scale image, a zoomed in single images shown below...
+- Each image in the dataset is a 28x28 pixel grayscale image, a zoomed-in single image shown below...

 ![](assets/mnist_single_image.png)

-- Here are few more samples of other digits images from the training dataset with their respective labels...
+- Here are a few more samples of other digits images from the training dataset with their respective labels...

 ![](assets/mnist_samples.png)

 - We will use the in-built MNIST dataset from PyTorch's `torchvision` package.
-The advantage of of using the dataset this way is that we get a clean pre-processed dataset which pairs the image and respective label nicely making our life easier when we iterate through the image samples while training and testing the model.
-Alternatively the raw dataset can be downloaded from the original source [here](http://yann.lecun.com/exdb/mnist/).
-The raw dataset comes as a set of zip files containing training images, training image labels, testing images and testing image labels in separate files.
+The advantage of using the dataset this way is that we get a clean pre-processed dataset that pairs the image and respective label nicely, making our life easier when we iterate through the image samples while training and testing the model.
+Alternatively, the raw dataset can be downloaded from the original source [here](http://yann.lecun.com/exdb/mnist/).
+The raw dataset comes as a set of zip files containing training images, training images, testing images, and testing images in separate files.

 ---

 ## Evaluation Criteria

 ### Loss Function
-Negative Log Likelyhood Loss (NLLLoss) is used as the loss function during model training and validation
+Negative Log-Likelihood Loss (NLLLoss) is used as the loss function during model training and validation

 ![](assets/logsoftmax.png)

 ![](assets/nllloss.png)

-<br>Note the `negative` sign in front `NLLLoss` formula (and in `BCELoss` formula as well) hence negative in the name.
-Negative sign is put in front to make the overall average loss positive.
-If we don't do this then, since `log` of a number less than 1 is negative, we will end-up with negative overall average loss which means in order to reduce the loss we need to `maximize` the loss function instead of `minimizing` which is a much easier task mathematically than `maximizing`.
+<br>Note the `negative` sign in front `NLLLoss` formula (and in the `BCELoss` formula as well) hence negative in the name.
+The negative sign is put in front to make the average loss positive.
+Suppose we don't do this then since the `log` of a number less than 1 is negative.
+In that case, we will have a negative overall average loss.
+To reduce the loss, we need to `maximize` the loss function instead of `minimizing,` which is a much easier task mathematically than `maximizing.`

 ### Performance Metric